comsystan/comsystanj/description/sig-description.md

 - Conversion of integer to floating numbers with Notepad++ can be found [here](notepadpp/IntegerToFloating.md)
 - Filling up missing values by NaNs with Notepad++ can be found [here](notepadpp/FillNaNs.md)

+### Autocorrelation
+- Computes the autocorrelation
+- Signals should be opened with the CSAJ Signal Opener
+- Options for large and small number of data points
+- FFT according to Wiener-Khinchin theorem
+- Limited number of deltas supported
+- Optional surrogate data conversion
+- Ref.: Oppenheim & Schafer, Discrete-Time Signal Processing, Ed.3, Pearson, 2010

 ### Detect QRS peaks
 - Detects QRS peaks and peak to peak intervals of ECG data
 - Based on the OSEA algorithm